Wireless routers: Best Buys

 With so many wireless standards and security settings, choosing a router can be confusing.
 But getting it right can take the hassle out of setting up a secure home network, and allows lots of people go online at the same time under the same roof.

 Some of the biggest broadband providers offer free wireless routers as part of their package deals.
-We pitch them against each other - and compare how they perform next to off-the-shelf models - when we send wireless routers to our labs for testing.
+We pitch them against each other - and compare how they perform next to off-the-shelf models - so you'll know whether it's worth spending on a new router to get great wi-fi coverage at home.

-- Your wireless network will need to be secure if you want to stop people jumping onto your network, so we penalise any routers that don't make your network safe as part of the default settings in the set-up process.
-We also look for child protection features that stop certain computers connecting to the internet after a set time.
+- We check router security, penalising routers that don't make your network safe and stop others piggy-backing on your network as part of the default settings.
+We also look for child protection features to stop certain computers connecting to the internet after a set time.

-- Some wireless routers are more power-hungry than others; our tests have revealed models that use five times more energy than others.
+- You want to be able to leave your router on, but it shouldn't be an energy drain.
+Some wireless routers are more power-hungry than others and our tests have revealed models that use five times more energy than others.

 Wireless router reviews you can trust